Welcome to Footprint Garden Farm

 Beneath the house we have a cellar and under the deck are 2 large rain-water tanks which give us most of the water for the house and garden.
 A grey-water system situated under the deck will provide supplementary water for the garden.
 Thermal mass is provided by a polished concrete floor and internal rammed earth walls.
 The external walls are a mixture of very well-insulated rendered eco-board, mini-orb Colorbond and sustainable timber.
 Solar panels are positioned on the north side of the roof which is light coloured Colorbond.

-We hope this house will enable us to generate all our own electricity, as well as return excess to the grid, and supply all our water needs including enough to grow most of our fruit and vegetables.
+Our new solar panels are enabling this house us to generate almost all our own electricity, and are returning an excess to the grid.
+And to supply all our water needs including enough to grow most of our fruit and vegetables.
 We are using sustainable, recycled and environmentally-friendly building materials where possible.
 We are creating a beautiful house that is welcoming and homely and that is a pleasure to live in.

 come visit us